Aeroduel/.github/profile/README.md

 <h2>What is Aeroduel?</h2>
   <p>Aeroduel merges cutting-edge software engineering with RC model aircraft to
-     create the an advanced aerial combat system for RC aircraft.</p>
+     create an advanced aerial combat system for RC aircraft.</p>
   <p>We're equipping high-performance RC fighter jets with camera systems that
      automatically detect targets equipped with Aeroduel detection lights.
 This allows aircraft to use advanced computer vision to lock onto targets and